 Beach house.
-Donna, meanwhile, is whining to Kelly about the cold way David gave her the dumperoo on Christmas Day after rebuffing his sexual advances for the past two years.
-Kelly tells her to: 1) stop beating herself up about remaining a sanctimonious grown woman virgin, 2) stop being ashamed of living with her decision, and 3) shut up about it already.
+Donna is whining to Kelly about the cold way David gave her the dumperoo on Christmas Day after rebuffing his sexual advances for the past two years.
+Kelly tells her to: 1) stop beating herself up about remaining a sanctimonious grown woman virgin, 2) stop being ashamed of living with her decision, and 3) shut up about it 'cause we still have another two seasons to go before she finally gives up her maidenhead.
 David enters the room wearing a stupid looking beret and asks if anyone's seen his CliffsNotes.
 Donna tells him they're on the couch, and then he starts grumbling about how hard it is to decipher Shakespeare.
 She meekly inquires about the status of their relationship, and he snaps back that they'll figure everything out after finals.
 What's to figure out?
 He dumped her.
 The end.
 Donna trails after him as he stomps back to his room, bitching about all the finals he has to take while doing six graveyard shifts a week at the radio station.
-Donna gives him a little smile and asks him if there's anything she can do to help, and he just glares at her and barks, “You can stay out of my way!” and slams the door in her face.
+Donna gives him a little smile and asks him if there's anything she can do to help, and he just glares at her and barks, "You can stay out of my way!" and slams the door in her face.
 The phone rings, and it's Dylan calling to check up on Kelly.
 As they're talking, Kelly can hear Erica playing on a little electric keyboard.
 Dylan says that having family around is like being at a carnival every day, and Kelly says that Suzanne and Erica seem nice.
 He then wishes her luck with finals, and the two share their obligatory I love yous before hanging up.

-Dylan joins Erica as she's playing the keyboard, and compliments her musical abilities.
+Dylan joins Erica as she's playing the keyboard and compliments her musical abilities.
 After some saccharine banter with the little moppet, he slouches over to the dining table see what Suzanne is up to.
 She's looking over the classifieds and declares that it's time she and Erica stopped being a burden on him.
 Dylan half-heartedly says they're not a burden, but she insists it would be better for everyone if she got a job and a place of their own.
-Well, d'yuh.
+Well duh.

 Dorm.
-When Ahn-drea returns to the dorm, she notices a stack of boxes in front of Dan's room and quickly learns that the role of Dan Rubin is now being played by a much nicer person named Cathy.
+When Ahn-drea returns to the dorm, she notices a stack of boxes in front of Dan's room and quickly learns that the role of Dan Rubin is now being played by a much nicer resident adviser named Cathy.
 Hurray!
 No more Dan.

 Volleyball game.
 Steve is warming the bench beside Muntz, who's staring at a moon-pie in Steve's bag like a spacey mental patient.
 He asks him if he can have it, and Steve silently hands it over to him.
 On the court, John Sears calls "time out", and the KEG players form a huddle.
 Steve complains to John that he hasn't been brought into the game, and reminds him that he won the volleyball tournament at the Beverly Hills Beach Club two years in a row.
 John doesn't give a shit and dickishly rotates in Muntz, who hurriedly stuffs the rest of the moon-pie in his mouth as he rushes onto the court.
 Steve angrily asks John if this is how it's gonna be, and John says that basically it is.

 Brandon arrives at D'Shawn's dorm room, surprised to find him studying.
-D'Shawn tells him he's finally ready to be tutored and that he's “down with sosh”.
+D'Shawn tells him he's finally ready to be tutored and that he's "down with soshe".
 Brandon asks what turned him around, and D'Shawn says that over the holidays his twin sister threatened to whip his butt if he didn't buckle down and get more out of college.
-He tells Brandon the sad tale of how she works at a tire factory and earns minimum wage, and after that the two start hitting the books.
+He tells Brandon the sad tale of how she works at a tire factory and earns minimum wage, and after that the two start hitting the books in earnest.